-To start with Exasol on AWS, you have to subscribe one of the offering on the Amazon Marketplace.
-Do the following to subscribe to Exasol on the AWS Marketplace:
+To start with Exasol on AWS you must subscribe to one of the offerings on the Amazon Marketplace.

 - Log in to AWS Marketplace with your credentials.
 If you do not have an AWS account, you can create one from the Amazon Console.

 - Search for Exasol in the AWS marketplace.
 You will get the following two options:

 - Select the offering that suits your requirements.
 A product overview page is displayed that provides you with pricing and other information.

 - Click Continue to Subscribe.
 On successful subscription, the next page shows you details about your subscription.